2. Git Basics

 .git directory you just created.)

-$ git add *.c $ git add README $ git commit -m 'initial project version'
+$ git add *.c $ git add LICENSE $ git commit -m 'initial project version'

 We’ll go over what these commands do in just a minute.
 At this point, you have a Git repository with tracked files and an initial commit.

-git clone.
-In fact, if your server disk gets corrupted, you can use any of the clones on any client to set the server back to the state it was in when it was cloned (you may lose some server-side hooks and such, but all the versioned data would be there — see Chapter 4 for more details).
+In fact, if your server disk gets corrupted, you can often use nearly any of the clones on any client to set the server back to the state it was in when it was cloned (you may lose some server-side hooks and such, but all the versioned data would be there – see Git on the Server for more details).

 You clone a repository with

-git clone [url].
-For example, if you want to clone the Ruby Git library called Grit, you can do so like this:
+For example, if you want to clone the Git linkable library called libgit2, you can do so like this:

-That creates a directory named "grit", initializes a
+That creates a directory named “libgit2”, initializes a

-user@server:/path.git, which uses the SSH transfer protocol.
-Chapter 4 will introduce all of the available options the server can set up to access your Git repository and the pros and cons of each.
+Git on the Server will introduce all of the available options the server can set up to access your Git repository and the pros and cons of each.